datacommonsorg/docsite/custom_dc/deploy_cloud.md

 Terraform provisions and runs all the necessary Cloud Platform services:

+- Creates a Cloud Storage bucket, which will store your data files.
+You will upload your input data in the subsequent steps.
+The default bucket name is <code><var>NAMESPACE</var>-datacommons-data-<var>PROJECT_ID</var><code>, but you can override this.
+- Creates a Cloud SQL MySQL instance, with basic resources, called <code><var>NAMESPACE</var>-datacommons-mysql-instance</var> with database `datacommons`, a database user, `datacommons` and random password.
+You can override the instance, database and user names.
 - Creates a [Cloud Artifact Registry](https://cloud.google.com/artifact-registry/docs/overview){: target="_blank"} repository, where you store uploaded Docker images you build.
 You will upload a custom image in the subsequent steps.
-- Creates a Cloud Storage bucket, which will store your data files.
-You will upload your input data in the subsequent steps.
-The default bucket name is <code><var>NAMESPACE</var>-datacommons-data-<var>PROJECT_ID</var><code>, but you can override this in `terraform.tf`.
-- Creates a Cloud SQL MySQL instance, called <code><var>NAMESPACE</var>-datacommons-mysql-instance</var> with database `datacommons`, a database user, `datacommons` and random password.
-You can override the instance, database and user names in `terraform.tf`.
-- Creates the Data Commons data management container as a Cloud Run job called <code><var>NAMESPACE</var>-datacommons-data-job</var></code>.
+- Creates the Data Commons data management container as a Cloud Run job called <code><var>NAMESPACE</var>-datacommons-data-job</var></code>, with basic resources.
-- Creates the Data Commons services container as a Cloud Run service called <code><var>NAMESPACE</var>-datacommons-web-service</code>.
+- Creates the Data Commons services container as a Cloud Run service called <code><var>NAMESPACE</var>-datacommons-web-service</code>, with basic resources.
 By default this uses the prebuilt image provided by Data Commons team; you will change this to your custom image in subsequent steps.
 - Stores all secrets (API keys and database passwords) in the [Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/overview){: target="_blank"}.
-- Creates a URL for accessing your service in the browser, in the form <code>https://<var>NAMESPACE</var>-datacommons-web-service-<var>XXXXX</var>.<var>REGION</var>run.app</var></code>,
+- Creates a URL for accessing your service in the browser, in the form <code>https://<var>NAMESPACE</var>-datacommons-web-service-<var>XXXXX</var>.<var>REGION</var>run.app</var></code>.

 Follow the steps below to create and run a Terraform deployment.